jasdev/nyc-point-free-study-group/README.md

 ## Code of Conduct

 Study group sessions are a safe space to learn and grow as an engineer.
-As such, attendees are asked to follow Recurse’s [Social Rules](https://www.recurse.com/manual#sub-sec-social-rules) and the [attached Code of Conduct](/coc.md).
+As such, attendees are asked to follow Recurse’s [Social Rules](https://www.recurse.com/manual#sub-sec-social-rules) and [Code of Conduct](https://www.recurse.com/code-of-conduct).

 ## Etceteras